TSiu88/ParkAPI/README.md

 5. Start up a local server by opening MySQL Workbench and adding a `MySQL Connections` using the default IP address and Port (IP 127.0.0.1, Port 3306), username (root), and password from setup.
 6. Run `dotnet restore` and `dotnet build` in command line interface of the repository's main project directory
 7. Run `dotnet run` to start up the program in the command line interface
-8. Type the URL listed under "Now listening on:" into a web browser to view the API using built in [Swagger](https://swagger.io/) or use a program like [Postman](https://www.postman.com/) to call the API and view the information returned
+8. Type the URL listed under "Now listening on:" into a web browser to view the API using built in [SwaggerUI](https://swagger.io/) or use a program like [Postman](https://www.postman.com/) to call the API and view the information returned with manual route input

 ## Other Technologies Used